ksross22/deck-of-cards/README.md

 ## Additional Details and Testing Notes

+**Scenarios Covered:**
+- Brand New Deck of Cards
+- Shuffled Deck of Cards
+- Reshuffled Deck of Cards
+- Partial Deck of Cards
+- Adding to "my" Pile
+- Shuffling Piles
+- Listing the cards in my pile
+- Drawing from my pile
+- Returning card I drew back to the deck
+- Card Images
+    - Cards drawn have images
+    - Back of Card images API success

+**Scenarios that ran into issues:**
+- Draw from Bottom/Top of deck
+- Draw random cards from deck
+- Return cards to pile that were previously drawn

 I wanted to make notes of additional test cases I was thinking about covering, however, with the limited time, I did not implement in cypress.
 However, with more time, these were some additional cases I would have like to have seen covered.

 **Shuffle Piles:**